splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.rst

-The same rule applies to querying in charts and detectors, where you are expected to only query by the OpenTelemetry semantics or by legacy semantics within the same ``data()`` invocation, regardless of the metrics you’re querying are aligned with legacy or OpenTelemetry semantics.
+The same rule applies to querying in charts and detectors, where you are expected to only query by the OpenTelemetry semantics or by legacy semantics within the same ``data()`` invocation, regardless of the metrics you're querying are aligned with legacy or OpenTelemetry semantics.
 In this situation Observability Cloud might produce duplicated MTSs from non-duplicated ingested data.
 For example, this might happen if you write a query such as